FuLagann/sharp-checker/README.md

 ## Format

-The following subsections are all the data structures that the generated json can take form of.
-When generating a list of all the types within the assemblies inputted, the returning data structure of the json will be a [TypeList](#typelist).
-When generating an in depth view of a type, the returning data structure of the json will be a [TypeInfo](#typeinfo).
+The following subsections are all the data structures that the generated JSON can take form of.
+When generating a list of all the types within the assemblies inputted, the returning data structure of the JSON will be a [TypeList](#typelist).
+When generating an in depth view of a type, the returning data structure of the JSON will be a [TypeInfo](#typeinfo).

 ### TypeList